-When you recall a register holding a macro

-This immediately executes the macro.

-- It is not possible to execute more than one macro at a time - If the same macro is recalled during macro execution or when the macro is paused, the following operation depends on a setting in the Setup menu.

-For details, see "Setting the Macro Execution Mode" (page 419).

-- Individual events stored in a macro are executed according to the settings in the Setup menu.
-If you change the settings in the Setup menu, a saved macro may not have the expected effect. - During macro execution, if you switch the control panel to macro editing mode, the macro currently being executed stops. - It is not possible to execute a macro during macro editing.

-• While executing a macro, the operation performed if another macro is recalled from the numeric keypad control block depends on a setting in the Setup menu.
-For details, see "Setting the Macro Execution Mode" (page 419).
+- Multi mode (see page 347) is disabled if a macro register is recalled using the numeric keypad control block.
+Only one macro can be executed at a time. - If the same macro is recalled during macro execution or when the macro is paused, the following operation depends on a setting in the Setup menu.
+For details, see "Setting the Macro Operation Mode" (page 432). - Events registered in a macro are executed according to the setup and the device configuration in force when the events were registered.
+If the state has changed since registration, the contents of the macro may not be reproduced correctly when the macro is recalled. - During macro execution, if you switch the control panel to macro editing mode, the macro currently being executed stops. - It is not possible to execute a macro during macro editing. - While executing a macro, the operation performed if another macro is recalled from the numeric keypad control block depends on a setting in the Setup menu.